Mond accounts for 4 TDs at No. 12 A&M routs Texas St. 41-7

 “They were huge,” he said.
 “Once they start making plays and realize they can make them, they gain confidence.”

 A 1-yard touchdown by Corbin pushed the lead to 14-0.
-That score was set up by a 40-yard reception by Ausbon three plays earlier.
+That score was set up by a 40-yard pass from Mond to Ausbon three plays earlier.

 Mond showed off his scrambling skills in the second quarter on a 5-yard touchdown run where he stiff-armed a defender.